How Does Cannabis Help With Cancer?

 What Studies Exist to Support the Use of CBD in Cancer?

 The discovery of CBD can be dated back to the 1940’s, but researchers didn’t begin to dig into the medicinal value of the supplement until much more recently.
-Since researchers and cannabis advocated have taken an interest in understanding the benefits of CBD, experts have uncovered evidence that suggests CBD may be a powerful weapon against cancer cells.
+Since researchers and cannabis advocates have taken an interest in understanding the benefits of CBD, experts have uncovered evidence that suggests CBD may be a powerful weapon against cancer cells.

 As if cancer-fighting properties aren’t spectacular enough, research outlines several ways that cannabidiol may help manage other symptoms related to cancer and standard cancer treatments, like chemotherapy.
 In fact, some studies specifically involve chemotherapy patients hoping to manage nausea and vomiting and confirm the anti-emetic properties of CBD.
 Further research suggests CBD could even be useful for managing sleep disorders, pain, and inflammation, all of which are frequently primary concerns for cancer patients.

 Research regarding CBD is expected to continue rapidly advancing, and there’s no doubt that cancer is one area of focus that won’t be overlooked.
-For now, the evidence we have suggests that CBD is useful for cancer patients, which has led to a massive influx of anecdotal reports that “CBD cures cancer.”
+For now, the evidence we have suggests that CBD may be useful for cancer patients, which has led to a massive influx of anecdotal reports that “CBD cures cancer.”

 1. Cannabidiol as potential anticancer drug